thmalmeida/std_board/README.md

 to 12VDC and 120 mA;
 ### Mode 2: 24 VAC to 5 VDC;

+### Mode 3: 5 Vdc (external power supply)

+If the system is powered with external 5 V power supply on Pwr_in_1 (0V) and Pwr_in_2 (+5V), it needs to solder some following jumps:

+- J31: to jump F3 fuse;
+- J32: to jump L1 protection inductor;
+- J33 and J43: to jump rectifer 1;
+- J40: to jump L2 filter;
+- J41: link node A with node B;
+- J44: link node B to node C;
+- J42: jump 5 V regulation because it's powered directly with external 5 V;
+- J35: to link the 5 V with whole system;

 ## Current controller

 ## AC load drive